Hezbollah supporters to protest against Mohammad film

 Nasrallah urged the Lebanese government to act decisively.

-Shortly afterwards, Lebanese Foreign Minister Adnan Mansour told Reuters he had called Arab League Secretary-General Nabil El-Araby to ask him to organize an emergency meeting of Arab foreign ministers to discuss the film.
+Shortly afterwards, Lebanese Foreign Minister Adnan Mansour told Reuters he had called Arab League Secretary-General Nabil El-Araby to ask him to organise an emergency meeting of Arab foreign ministers to discuss the film.

 Lebanon holds the rotating presidency of the Arab League’s Foreign Ministers’ Council.